badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 ## Question 1
 Assign the houses in the muddy city map, the names of US states.
-Assume that paving the bridge costs thrice more than using a paving stone.
+Assume that paving the bridge costs thrice more than a stone.
 Verify your solution using the NetworkX library (see example code block below).

 ```python
 import networkx as nx